EnergySystemsModellingLab/MUSE_OS/docs/glossary.rst

         An energy system is a system which is primarily designed to supply energy services to end-users.
 This can be defined as all components related to the production, conversion, delivery, and use of energy.

     End-use demand
-        End-use demand is a demand which is the final stage of the energy chain.
+        The end-use demand is the demand for energy required to produce an energy service.
+For example, the gas required by a gas boiler to produce hot water, for the energy service of space heating.

     Energy service
-        Energy services are the products of the energy system.
-An entire energy system is developed to provide an energy service.
-Examples of energy service are lighting and heating within the residential sector.
+        The energy service is the service which a technology is used for.
+An example of an energy service could be cooking from a cooker.

     End-use technology
         An end-use technology is a technology which service an energy service.
 Examples of these include boiler, heaters and stoves which service hot water, heating and cooking.